giantswarm/rfc/kyverno-policy-deployment/README.md

 - There are a lot or repositories
 - Policies are split across many repositories
 - Some policies can not be matched to any app

+## Decision
+We go forward with the `Have one repository per domain` proposal.

+### Next steps
+- Marcel (+ Zach) will work on removing policies from kyverno-policies and put them into domain buckets.
+Review from people and teams will follow then.
+Initial buckets will roughly fit team domains.
+- We want to push testing policies together on a per environment basis.
+For WC this is test-infra, for MC this is a bigger story which intersects with other ongoing stories.
+Still we shouldn't forget this.